rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 With Advisor, you can:

-- Get proactive, actionable, and personalised best practices recommendations
+- Get proactive, actionable, and personalised best practices recommendations.
-- Improve the performance, security, and high availability of your resources, as you identify opportunities to reduce your overall Azure spend
+- Improve the performance, security, and high availability of your resources, as you identify opportunities to reduce your overall Azure spend.
-- Get recommendations with proposed actions inline
+- Get recommendations with proposed actions inline.

 The Advisor dashboard displays personalised recommendations for all your subscriptions.
 You can apply filters to display recommendations for specific subscriptions and resource types.
 The recommendations are divided into four categories:
 - High Availability: To ensure and improve the continuity of your business-critical applications